dantheand/msms_structure_annot/README.md

 ## Using this project

-The proposed workflow is meant to balance reproducibility and tinkering required for MS/MS data.
+### Project organization

+- `/data`: raw ms/ms data is stored here (never altered)
+- `/notebooks`: where analysis notebooks are created and stored; most of the heavy-lifting code is factored out into the source code
+- `/reports`: exported reports from analysis notebooks go here
+- `/src/msms_structure_annot`: the lightweight package used to contain and organize the custom source code in modules

 ### Proposed workflow

+The proposed workflow is meant to balance reproducibility while still allowing the tinkering required for MS/MS data:

 - Put all MS/MS data pertaining to a given experiment into a folder in `/data/<exp_name>`
 - Copy a `msms_match_template.ipynb` template notebook from `/notebooks/templates` into `/notebooks` and rename it something useful like `<exp_name>.ipynb`